Centrifugal micro-fluidic biochip: Volume metering

 Volume metering is a typical function of centrifugal fluidics to reach a certain amount of liquid reagent.
 It can be achieved by simply connecting an overflow channel to the chamber.
 Once the liquid is at the level of the overflow channel, the rest of the liquid will be routed into the waste chamber connected to the overflow channel.

 Mixing

 Mixing is an important function in microfluidics, which combines various reagents for downstream analysis.
-As the fluid is confined in the microscale domain, mixing becomes difficult due to the low Reynolds number with laminar flow.
+As the fluid is confined in the micro-scale domain, mixing becomes difficult due to the low Reynolds number with laminar flow.
 That indicates that there is no convective mixing but diffusion, which limits the mixing process.
 This problem can be solved using several methods.
-A typical way is to rotating the disk in different directions, namely clockwise and counter clockwise rotation.
+A typical way is to rotate the disk in different directions, namely clockwise and anticlockwise rotation.

 Flow switching

 Flow switching is necessary when routing reagents into different chambers.
 A common method for flow switching in a centrifugal device is to utilize the Coriolis force within a Y-shaped structure.
 When the rotating speed is too low, the liquid flow will follow the original path; when the rotating speed is high enough, which is at almost the same level as centrifugal force, the liquid flow will be routed into another chamber.